-This seems obvious, but try to put on your Content Marketing hat and make sure you’re focused on increasing your relevancy and authority by serving Instagram users with awesome content related to what you do.
-No one expects you to start posting fabulous #ootd photos (although that could be awesome and earn some legit attention), so create content about roofing that is germane to your service area, but also serves a broader audience than your existing client base.
+This seems obvious, but try to put on your content marketing hat and ensure you’re focused on increasing your relevancy and authority by serving Instagram users with awesome content related to your work.
+No one expects you to start posting fabulous #ootd photos (although that could be awesome and earn some legit attention), so create content about roofing that is germane to your service area but also serves a broader audience than your existing client base.

 Prioritize Relationships For Awesome Instagram Marketing

 I shared earlier that active engagements, such as comments and DMs, are the name of the game to perform well with the current Instagram algorithm.
 To keep this from becoming forced or painful, approach Instagram as an online community with a huge potential for an invaluable referral network.
 Think about it: Followers essentially allow you to market to them regularly.

 This is amazing!
 And while the focus isn’t just on gaining new followers — although that will likely follow as you offer must-see content and interact with other users and brands — it’s a great mindset to anchor your social media strategy.

 Use Captions and Stories Questions To Interact With Followers